opencv/opencv/doc/tutorials/objdetect/aruco_detection/aruco_detection.markdown

 Detector Parameters
 ------

-One of the parameters of `ArucoDetector` is a `DetectorParameters` object.
+One of the parameters of `cv::aruco::ArucoDetector` is a `cv::aruco::DetectorParameters` object.
 This object includes all the options that can be customized during the marker detection process.

 This section describes each detector parameter.
 The parameters can be classified depending on